 “Sleep in heavenly peace?
 Sounds good to me!
 There’s nothing I like better than a solid night’s rest.
-In fact, getting enough sleep is good for everyone because it keeps our hearts healthy, reduces stress, and even makes us smarter.
+In fact, getting enough sleep is good for everyone because it keeps our hearts healthy, reduces A Guy’s Guide to Mental Health, and even makes us smarter.
 To sleep well, I always make sure to block all the light sources in my bedroom, drop the thermostat, and leave my smartphone in the kitchen.”

 Peace on Earth: Cassondra, National Partnership Manager

 “The holidays can be really hectic, so I always try to take a step back and live in peace, like the song says, even if it’s just for a few minutes.
 I stop everything and take five super-deep breaths and long exhales.
 Then I can stay in the holiday spirit!”

 “From chestnuts roasting on an open fire to cayenne-spiked stove-roasted almonds, I much prefer nuts to greasy, salty potato chips.
 It goes to show how easy it is to swap tasty, nutritious snack foods for unhealthy ones.”

 A Holly Jolly Christmas: Dianna, Web Developer

 “Having a cup of cheer is a holiday tradition, but I’ve learned never to overdo it — two cups is plenty — and to have a tall glass of water before and after my jingle juice holiday punch.”

 Frosty the Snowman: Joe, Program Manager

 “Like Frosty, I love to mix up my exercise to keep it fresh and fun.
 Thumping (or snowshoeing) over fields of snow, dancing, running here and there all around the square, it’s all good!
 Personally, I love outdoor skating, tobogganing and making Finnish snow angels in winter.”